 Our 2009 report Dirty Little Secrets of Online Panels created a major stir in the insights community.
 We followed it up in 2012 with More Dirty Little Secrets of Online Panels, which caused a lot of waves again.
 Now we’ve teamed up with field agency Harmon Research for Still More Dirty Little Secrets of Online Panels.
 And unlike most Hollywood horror sequels, this time, the third in the series is the scariest.

 Three huge problems

 - In our recent test involving five of the ten largest online panels, we had to toss out 46% of all respondents for multiple egregious problems or outright fraud.

-- The respondents we identified as poor quality gave responses that were dramatically different from our valid respondents, and which clearly demonstrated how unfit they were to be included in a legitimate study.
+- The respondents we identified as poor quality gave responses that were dramatically different from our valid respondents.
+This clearly demonstrates how unfit they are to be included in a legitimate study.

-- We estimate at least 90% of survey researchers are not taking adequate steps to identify and eliminate bogus respondents.
+- Field agencies tell us at least 90% of survey researchers are not taking adequate steps to identify and eliminate bogus respondents.

 So what we’re saying is there’s a really good chance these poor quality online panel respondents are infecting your data and changing your results.
 Think your vendors are handling this for you so you don’t have to worry about it?
 Think again.
 Most researchers on the client side and on the vendor side are not taking sufficient steps to ensure data quality.

 If you’re not aware of the problem, read this report.
 If you think it’s just a small problem, read this report.
 If you know it’s a big problem but don’t know what to do about it, read this report.
 If you’re aware of the problem and think you or your vendors have got it handled, READ THIS REPORT.